SoftBank leads $100 million investment in Indonesian ecommerce firm Tokopedia

 SoftBank said the investment round was expected to close in December, subject to certain conditions.

-(This version of the story corrects spelling of official's name to Arora from Aurora throughout.
-Corrects company name to SoftBank Internet and Media, Inc.)
+(This story corrects spelling of official's name to Arora from Aurora throughout.
+Also corrects company name to SoftBank Internet and Media, Inc.)

 (Reporting by Teppei Kasai; Editing by Stephen Coates)